Allex191/ap-skills-snake/README.md

 - refactor/types utils
 - diferent aspect ratio for small devices
 - movement animation
+- add start msg "can you complete the journey and get an offer"
+- test for getAllStoryImagesId

 #### Low-Priority

+- skills should have diferent inside borders
 - make a favicon
 - page load resize to smallest sizes or loading effect
 - dont collect non desired items "stress/ procrastination, etc"